pedasmith/VoraciousEBookReader/ThingsToKnowAboutEpubFiles.md

 The padding fix for the scroll bars works great: the ebooks have a bit of margin that pretty well is filled up with the scroll bar.
 The content is fully visible, and the scroll bar is fully usable.

-**Except** for the United Nations (UN) Asia-Pacifiic regional review of the 25th aniversary of the Beiing declaration.
+**Except** for the United Nations (UN) Asia-Pacific regional review of the 25th aniversary of the Beiing declaration.
 That ebook doesn't have a <body> tag; it has a <body xml:lang="en" xmlns:xml="http://www.w3.org/XML/1998/namespace"> tag.